ewsct/yt-pod/README.md

 ### Run using docker

+You can also run the application using Docker

 ```sh
 docker pull
 docker run -v volume:volume
 ```

-## Add to your podcast app by URL
+## Add to Your Podcast App

-You can add your podcast directly to the Apple podcast app by URL without publishing it to Apple.
+Once the files are processed, you can add your podcast to Apple Podcasts directly using its URL—no need to publish it officially on Apple's platform.

 ## Metadata file

-The metadata about the podcast is located in the `podcast.yml` file.
+The `podcast.yml` file contains all the metadata for your podcast.
+Ensure this file is properly updated before running the application.